griptape-ai/griptape-docs/docs/contributing.md

 INFO     -  [09:28:37] Browser connected: http://127.0.0.1:8000/
 ```

+You may see many `WARNING` messages in the console output.
+This is because the [reference docs](./reference/griptape/index.md) are not built.
+Fixing this is not necessary to contribute to the documentation, but it helps to reduce noise in the console output.

+First, clone the Griptape repository to a separate directory:

+`git clone git@github.com:griptape-ai/griptape.git ~/some/other/directory/`

+Then, create a symlink called `griptape` in the `griptape-docs` repository:

+`ln -s ~/some/other/directory/griptape griptape`

+The `WARNING` messages should now be resolved.

 Follow the typical PR process to contribute changes.

 * Create a feature branch.